dictcp/cloudron-hackmd/DESCRIPTION.md

-This app packages HackMD 0.5.2-snapshot (d1d6d58)
+This app packages HackMD <upstream>1.1.1-ce</upstream>

 HackMD lets you create realtime collaborative markdown notes on all platforms.
 Inspired by Hackpad, with more focus on speed and flexibility.

+## Features

+* Documentation Collaborated
+* Context Captured
+* Native Markdown
+* Knowledge Net
+* Technical Sharing and Presentation
+* Turn Notes into Slides
+* Better Conference Experience
+* Questions Polling